MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-assessment.md

 ---
-title: Assessment review for mission-critical workloads on Azure
+title: Well-Architected assessment for mission-critical workloads on Azure
 description: Check the readiness of your mission-critical workload by using an assessment review tool.
 author: calcof
 ms.author: prwilk